Johnson dazzles as Canada beat Czechia 5-1 in Junior Hockey World Championship - ExBulletin

 The preliminary round lasts until Monday, with the quarter-finals on Wednesday.
 The semifinals are scheduled for Friday and the medal matches will be played next Saturday.

-NOTES: McTavish leads the tournament by 10 points (six goals, four assists).
+COMMENTS: McTavish leads the tournament with 10 points (six goals, four assists).
 Canada has outdone its opponents 21-4 in the first three games of the tournament.
 Both sides came off a rest day after Canada defeated Slovakia 11-1 on Thursday, while the Czechs lost 4-3 the same day in a shootout to Finland.

 This report from The Canadian Press was first published on August 13, 2022.